How To Properly Wash Your Beard

 Many beard styles call for large portions of the face to be clean shaven.
 If this is the case with your beard you’ll want to make sure you keep those areas just as clean and fresh as you would if you didn’t have a beard.
-Thing is you can sometimes experience straight razor burn in these areas, which really isn’t going to be such a good look when paired with the beard.
-To deal with such things you should consider using an aftershave on the newly shaved areas.
-Just don’t get one whose scent clashes with the scent of your beard oil.
+Thing is you can sometimes experience razor burn in these areas, which really isn’t going to be such a good look when paired with the beard.
+To deal with such things you should consider using an aftershave.
+So after you’ve had your usual shower with a decent face scrub (and probably a little dance while listening to your shower speaker), pat dry the freshly-razored skin to avoid irritation.
+Then apply your choice of aftershave lightly over the skin’s surface.
+Just ensure you don’t get an aftershave whith a scent that clashes with that of your beard oil.

 Don’t Slack Off

 If you’ve had your beard for a while it can be tempting to slack off on the maintenance.
 Don’t.
 Establish a beard maintenance routine early in the life of your beard and stick with it for as long as you have the beard; whether that’s a month or a decade.
 As we’ve discussed that routine should include everything from a healthy diet to a good aftershave.
 If you maintain your beard properly you and anyone that gets close to you will enjoy its fuzzy luxury.
 Let it go and you’ll have a dirty carpet stuck to your face.

 ● Check Beard Creep – Just like soldiers experience mission creep (where things lead to other things and before long everything is out of control), you could experience beard creep where your facial hair slowly migrates closer and closer to your eyes as well as further and further down your neck.
 There’s no need to draw hard and fast boundaries if that’s not the kind of beard you have but keep an eye out for beard creep and be sure to trim things back to maintain an attractive countenance.